Main Content

 Understanding Aging

-Enjoy learning about aging gracefully from two Licensed Physical Therapists.
+Enjoy learning about aging gracefully from a licensed physical therapist.
 This course will discuss the importance of staying active as an aging adult and preventative methods to ensure your health and longevity.
 You will learn some invaluable tools to stay active and healthy, as well as learn about the disease processes that occur natural with aging.
 1. Understanding Aging: biological, psychological, and social aspects of aging 2.
 Healthy Aging: Nutrition, exercise, and wellness tips for maintaining health 3.
 Cognitive Health: Strategies for keeping the mind sharp 4.
 Physical Activity: Safe exercises and activities suitable for different fitness levels 5.
 Chronic Disease Management: Tips for managing common chronic conditions associated with aging.

 On Campus Session